Published on: 11/1/18

 CBD Oil for Sleep and Chronic pain

 Post-Traumatic Stress Disorder (PTSD) follows a traumatic experience.
-Long believed only to affect war veterans and those in high stress occupations like firefighters and law enforcement officers, it has become clear that this disorder is far more prevalent and that people from any background can fall victim to it following any kind of trauma.
+Long believed to only affect war veterans and those in high-stress occupations, it has become clear that this disorder is far more prevalent than first assumed.
+In fact, people from any background can fall victim to PTSD following any kind of trauma.